 Months of the Northern Lights

-Northern lights are a natural phenomenon produced by solar winds, which blow electronic particles into molecules of atmospheric gases, causing bright light emission.
+Northern lights are a natural phenomenon produced by solar winds, which blow electrically charged into molecules of atmospheric gases, causing bright light emission.
 While solar activity occurs year-round, there must be dark skies to view auroras, which means the winter months are the time to search for northern lights in Iceland.

 When is the Best Time of Year to see the Northern Lights?

 One of Iceland’s most popular winter attractions is searching for the otherworldly northern lights (Aurora Borealis).
-The best time to see northern lights is from late August to early April, and there are forecasts predicting visibility on the Icelandic Met Office (www.vedur.is).
-While not common, it’s possible to see northern lights in late August if the conditions are right.
+The best time to see the northern lights is from mid-August to late April.
+We recommend checking an Aurora Forecast to predict visibility.
+It is even possible to see the northern lights in late August if the conditions are right.

 January